Social

 Main Activities

 Every year, we implement health and safety education, which is the basis of occupational activities.
 Further we tackle “group-wide issues” based around the Risk and Crisis Management Committee at headquarters.
-As part of the activities based on the “Health and Safety Management Regulations”, the health and safety management organization, which consists of representative workers and management, discusses site specific issues, legal inspection, risk assessment, and so on at each site to prevent accidents and eliminate risks.
+As part of the activities based on the Health and Safety Management Regulations, the health and safety management organization, which consists of representative workers and management, discusses site specific issues, conducts legal inspections, and confirms the implementation of risk assessments at each site to prevent accidents and eliminate risks.

-With regard to the group-wide issues, we take initiatives to resolve occupational health and safety issues for all employees by following “the Occupational Health and Safety Management Program Procedure Manual,” which is based on the “Foster Group Corporate Action Guidelines” and the “Foster Group Code of Conduct for Staff”.
-In fiscal 2022, to continue to deal with the threat of COVID-19, which was in its third year, we globally implemented infection control measures with the Health and Safety Committee through risk and crisis management.
-Because the number of infections subsequently decreased in a number of countries, we returned to normal operation in 2023.
-At headquarters, we worked to “drive the development of infrastructure and systems to reduce risks by assuming the occurrence of a disaster,” which is the policy of the Health and Safety Committee, and focused our efforts on addressing various risks.
-We also developed an accommodation environment for people who might have difficulty returning home and clarified the solution to the toilet problem that will occur in the event of a water outage and the process of treating human waste.
-We will continue to address every possible problem that might be assumed.
+With regard to the group-wide issues, we take initiatives to resolve occupational health and safety issues for all employees by following “the Occupational Health and Safety Management Program Procedure Manual,” which is based on “the Foster Group Corporate Action Guidelines” and “the Foster Group Code of Conduct for Staff.”
+At headquarters, we worked to “drive the development of infrastructure and systems to reduce risks by assuming the occurrence of a disaster,” which is the policy of the Health and Safety Committee, as in the previous year.
+We addressed various risks and strived to achieve zero occupational injuries.
+As a result, none of the 17 occupational injuries that occurred within the Group as a whole were high-consequence work-related injuries.

-Initiatives at headquarters
+Initiatives and achievements at headquarters

 We will maintain a safe, secure system globally by taking health management measures thoroughly.